dryu99/boonwegig-pub/README.md

 - [ ] make font smaller, bigger font looks more unprofessional for some reason. just compare with oh my rockness
 - [ ] add translation for korean (i wanna show title in korean + dates and stuff too)
 - [ ] add analytics
+- [ ] add a disclaimer that not all the information might necssarily accurate and that the event link should be double checked directly
+- [ ] look into analyzing bundle sizes. mainly the use of "use client" client components and not. (e.g. try making EventDate a server component and comparing the difference in bundle size)
+- [ ] double check client errors in browser console on dev envrionemtn
+- [ ] figure out date rendering (have to do some client rendering bs)

 ## Marketing TODOs
 - [x] before site is formally deployed, reach out to organizers and ask them if its okay to scrape data from their accounts... or maybe not and say fuck it ill do it myself.